 I had a lot of fun coming up with his theme.
-At first I was thinking of doing a Caveman theme because we joke that he’s like Spot in The Good Dinosaur, but we just had a dinosaur 3rd birthday for my older son and so if felt too similar.
+At first, I was thinking of doing a Caveman theme because we joke that he’s like Spot in The Good Dinosaur, but we just had a dinosaur 3rd birthday for my older son and it felt too similar.

-Since we live in Minnesota, I thought it would be fun to incorporate the shape of the state, with trees, and of course some red buffalo check plaid.
+Since we live in Minnesota, I thought it would be fun to incorporate the shape of the state, with trees, and of course, some red buffalo check plaid.
 I started with the invite and went from there.

-Lumberjack Birthday Invite
+Lumberjack First Birthday Party Invite

 Lumberjack Birthday Dessert Table

 I knew that I wanted a really fun focal point for the dessert table so I decided to put the cake and cupcakes on our console table in the living room.

-For the design I did a huge state of Minnesota, which works really well being a quite vertical state, and put the buffalo check pattern inside.
+For the design, I did a huge state of Minnesota, which works well being a vertical state, and put the buffalo check pattern inside.

-Lumberjack Birthday Cake
+Lumberjack First Birthday Party Cake + Cupcakes

-I had his cake and smash cake baked at Target and they did a stellar job incorporating the theme.
+I had his cake and smash cake baked at Target (SuperTarget’s here have bakeries) and they did a stellar job incorporating the theme.

 Lumberjack Birthday Brunch

-We were planning to host a brunch party, something I haven’t really done before so I made a french toast bake the night before to keep things simple for the next morning.
+We were planning to host a brunch party, something I hadn’t done before so I made a french toast bake the night before to keep things simple for the next morning.